ambianic/ambianic-box/README.md

 ---
 **Wall Mount Note**

-Ambianic Box is designed to stand on a flat surface or mount on a wall.
+Ambianic Box can stand up on a flat surface or it can be mounted.
 For wall mount, there are several options.
-The box has two screw hook openings on the back side that can be attached to wall mount hooks.
-However if you don't want to drill into your wall, the box is light enough to mount via two sides tapes such as [this one](https://www.amazon.com/gp/product/B07LFRN1K8/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+The box has two  openings on the back side that can be attached to wall mount hooks.
+Alternatively if you don't feel like drilling into your wall, the box is light enough to mount via two sided tape such as [this one](https://www.amazon.com/gp/product/B07LFRN1K8/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).

 ---